MayuriChhajed/Employee-Turnover/README.md

 Task: The task is to predict whether the employee will leave the workplace or not i.e., to predict the column 'left'

-Achieved and accuracy of 98.2%
+Achieved an accuracy of 98.2%